walnuthq/madara-docs/docs/components/appchain.md

 - Own rules, own tradeoffs
 - Examples: decentralization tradeoffs, different performance, different consensus, different progamming capabilities, ...

+## Components of an appchain

+- What components are typically required (or with Madara)
+- Which components are optional and which not

 ## Requires work

 - It needs work to start and configure an appchain